KoviRobi/nixos-config/README.md

 as an iso-image; and (4) 'home', which are the files managed by home-manager.

 I use the configuration.nix file as the entry, which uses the NixOS_Configuration and NixOS_Target environment variables.
+The configuration.nix symlinks the configurations/default.nix and targets/default.nix to the one used to build the current configuration, so that those environment variables need not be set at all times.

 I use the `make` shell script to make something.
 E.g. to create an ISO for the unstable nixpkgs, I could use `./make configurations/yoga-book.nix iso -I\